SQLitis/monsters/README.rst

+Hmm.
+Are there monsters that can pull similar tricks?
+Since the database currently lacks the full text of abilities, we cannot search for "as an evil cleric rebukes undead" or such, but we can poke around with names.

 .. code-block:: bash

   sqlite> select dnd_monster.name,dnd_special_ability.name from dnd_monster inner join dnd_monstertype on dnd_monster.type_id=dnd_monstertype.id inner join monster_special_ability on dnd_monster.id=monster_id inner join dnd_special_ability on dnd_special_ability.id=special_ability_id where (dnd_special_ability.name like "%rebuke%" or dnd_special_ability.name like "%control%" or dnd_special_ability.name like "%command%");
   Earth Whisper|control earth creatures

+An earth whisper, as it turns out, commands earth creatures as an evil cleric commands undead.
+What's available?

 .. code-block:: bash